revbayes/revbayes.github.io/tutorials/biogeo/biogeo_intro.md

 {% figure dec_cartoon %}
 <img src="figures/fig_range_evol_events.png" width="75%">
 {% figcaption %}
-Cartoon of behavior of the DEC model.Two anagenetic events (a,b) and five cladogenetic (c–g) events are shown for a system with two areas.Areas are shaded when inhabited by a given lineage and left blank when uninhabited.Time proceeds from left to right. (a) Dispersal: a new area to be added to the species range.
+Cartoon of behavior of the DEC model.
+Two anagenetic events (a,b) and five cladogenetic (c–g) events are shown for a system with two areas.
+Areas are shaded when inhabited by a given lineage and left blank when uninhabited.
+Time proceeds from left to right. (a) Dispersal: a new area to be added to the species range.
 (b) Extirpation (or local extinction): the species range loses a previously inhabited area. (c) Narrow sympatry: When the ancestral range contains one area,